Jamie Langfield: 2007–08 season

 In June 2007, while enjoying his stag party on holiday in Magaluf, he had a drunken argument with Aberdeen manager Jimmy Calderwood after bumping into him in a chance encounter, with the incident putting his future at Aberdeen in doubt.
 Langfield himself stated he wasn't able to remember what happened as he was so drunk.
 The club later confirmed that they had made him available for transfer with an asking price of £100,000.
-As a result of the incident, Langfield was not only demoted to the bench, with Derek Soutar made first choice, but it caused some supporters to turn on him.
+At the start of the 2007–08 season, Langfield was dropped to the substitute bench with Derek Soutar made first choice, Along the way, his relationship with the Dons’ supporters was strained, as they turned on him.